-- 1. Disconnect the electrical harness from the inducer assembly. - 2.
-Remove the inducer assembly ground wire from the blower deck or door. - 3.
+- 1. Disconnect the electrical harness from the inducer assembly. - Remove the inducer assembly ground wire from the blower deck or door. - 3.
 Upflow Furnaces: Remove 4 screws securing the inducer assembly to the header box. - Downflow Furnaces: Remove 3 screws securing the inducer assembly to the header box. - 4.
 Remove drain tube from inline drain assembly. - 5.
 Rotate the inducer assembly to its new position. - Secure the inducer assembly to the header box by reinstalling the four screws.
 NOTE: An extra screw is provided in the parts package with downflow furnaces. - 7.
 Remove the cabinet plug from side of furnace and reinstall in hole on opposite side of cabinet. - 8.
-If applicable, install condensate drain on the in-line drain assembly.
-See Figures 37 39 (pages 46 48). - Reconnect the electrical harness to the inducer assembly. - 10.Reconnect the inducer assembly ground wire to the blower deck or door. - 11.
+Install all condensate drains as shown in Figure 37, Figure 38, or Figure 39. - Reconnect the electrical harness to the inducer assembly. - 10.Reconnect the inducer assembly ground wire to the blower deck or door. - 11.
 Verify proper operation as detailed on the furnace label.